-2.1 Datasets and data prepossessing
+2.1 Datasets and Data Prepossessing

 To demonstrate the effectiveness of TiC2D, we applied it to four real scRNA-seq datasets from both Homo sapiens and Mus musculus.
-The first dataset consists of single-cell RNA-seq samples collected after stimulating bone-marrowderived mouse dendritic cells by lipopolysaccharide (LPS) [25].
+The first dataset consists of single-cell RNAseq samples collected after stimulating bone-marrowderived mouse dendritic cells by lipopolysaccharide (LPS) [25].
 It contains a total of 306 cells collected at 1, 2, 4 and 6 h.
 The second dataset consists of 372 primary human skeletal muscle myoblasts (HSMM) single cells collected at 0, 24, 48, and 72 h [8].
 The third dataset is germline-human-maleweeks datasets(Germline), and contains 649 cells collected at 4, 9, 10, 19, 20, 21 and 25 weeks [26].
 The fourth dataset E-MTAB-3929 contains 1,529 cells obtained from 88 human preimplantation embryos ranging from embryonic day 3 to 7 [27].
 The original quantification and cell types of these datasets are described in the related articles.
 In the following, we respectively refer to these four datasets as LPS, HSMM, Germline and MTAB.

-For the four datasets, we preprocess the scRNA-seq dataset as commonly done in previous studies [28], including basic filtering of the data, normalization and log2transformation.
-In order to alleviate the effect of drop-out events on the following analyses, the genes with zero read count in all cells are firstly filtered out [13].
+For the four datasets, we preprocess the scRNA-seq dataset as commonly done in previous studies [28], including basic filtering of the data, normalization and log2-transformation.
+In order to alleviate the effect of drop-out events on the following analyses, the genes with zero read count in all cells are first filtered out [13].
 Then the gene expression values are normalized, and the resulted values are further log2 transformed by adding a pseudo-count of 1.
 As the number of remaining genes is still much large, we adopt the gene filter to remove genes that are either expressed in less than X% of cells or expressed in at least (100 - X)% of cells, as the previous method SC3 did (Kiselev et al., 2017).
-To select an appropriate value of the filtering parameter X, we try different values of X ranging from 5% to 20% with the step 0.025, and find that in general the gene filter does not greatly affect the accuracy of clustering (Supplementary Table 1).
+To select an appropriate value of the filtering parameter X, we try different values of X ranging from 5 to 20 percent with the step 0.025, and find that in general the gene filter does not greatly affect the accuracy of clustering (Supplementary Table 1, which can be found on the Computer Society Digital Library at http://doi.ieeecomputersociety.org/10.1109/ TCBB.2021.3061720).
 However, the gene filter significantly reduces the dimensionality of the data.